the-programmers-hangout/awesome-science/README.md

 #### Textbooks/Books
 - [The Selfish Gene](https://ia800107.us.archive.org/29/items/RichardDawkinsTheSelfishGene_201802/Richard_Dawkins_The_Selfish_Gene.pdf) - Legendary evolutionary biologist Richard Dawkins gives enthralling explanations of how the biochemistry works within humans, from the evolution of species to the way we think and act.
 #### Useful Links
+- [Rosalind](http://rosalind.info/problems/locations/) - An awesome website which teaches not only about bioinformatics but also programming at the same time!
 #### Youtube Channels

 ### Microbiology:microscope: